The Astrophysical Journal

 We present a measurement of the star formation properties of a uniform sample of mid-IR selected, unobscured and obscured quasars (QSO1s and QSO2s) in the Bo\"otes survey region.
 We use an spectral energy distribution (SED) analysis for photometric data spanning optical to far-IR wavelengths to decompose AGN and host galaxy components.
 We find that when compared to a matched sample of QSO1s, the QSO2s have higher far-IR detection fractions, far-IR fluxes and infrared star formation luminosities (LSFIR) by a factor of ∼2.
 Correspondingly, we show that the AGN obscured fraction rises from 0.3 to 0.7 between 4−40×1011L⊙.
 We also find evidence associating the absorption in the X-ray emission with the presence of far-IR emitting dust.
 Overall, these results are consistent with galaxy evolution models in which quasar obscurations can be associated with a dust-enshrouded starburst galaxies

 Chen, Chien-Ting J.; Hickox, Ryan C.; Alberts, Stacey; and Harrison, Chris M., "A Connection between Obscuration and Star Formation in Luminous Quasars" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Published works by Dartmouth faculty.
 2151.